Oxygenaire MK3 portable incubator with transformer container, United Kingdom, c. 1960

 The Board of Trustees of the Science Museum

-Separate transformer container for Oxygenaire MK3 portable incubator.
-Circa 1960.
-Acquired from St Anne's Hospital, Bristol in 1997.
-Probably sole examples of this type of portable incubator still in existence.
+Separate transformer container for Oxygenaire MK3 portable incubator, circa 1960.
+Acquired from St Anne's Hospital, Bristol, in 1997.

 More

 This example of a portable incubator was acquired from St Anne's Hospital, Bristol in 1997.
 The fall in the numbers of home births since the 1960s means equipment such as this is rare.
-This may be the sole example of this type of portable incubator in existence.
+This may the only example of this type of portable incubator in existence.

 Measurements: